lineality/definition_behavior_studies/README.md

 We can identify and distinguish liability vs. asset.
 We can identify and distinguish bad investment vs. good investment.
 We can identify and distinguish junkfood vs. health-food.
-We can identify and distinguish bad habit vs. good habit.
+We can identify and distinguish a bad habit vs. a good habit.
 We can identify and distinguish nihilism vs. value function and meaning.
-We can identify and distinguish process vs. using stochastic outcomes for fantasy-reification-exploitation for sport-entertainment or addiction.
+We can identify and distinguish processes vs. using stochastic outcomes for fantasy-reification-exploitation for sport-entertainment or addiction.

+We can generally distinguish between a reality approaching direction vs. reality-divergent illusory directions:
+We can identify known issues and distortions for perception including:
+- potemkin villages
+- absence of feedback
+- illegitimate or low-quality feedback feedback
+- corrupted data
+- bad definition frameworks
+- nihilism, defeatism, appeasement, and divergence from boy-scout values
+- invalid causality models
+- garbage-in, garbage-out (spotting garbage in)
+- adversarial attacks to data and perception
+- erroneous perceptions of perception
+We can identify best practices conducive to alignment with reality such as:
+- getting and using feedback
+- sound definitions and system-type identifications
+- sound project-area definitions
+- nuance
+- patience and continual-process breaks
+- attention to local knowledge
+- attention to local setting-location-items
+- sustainable productivity
+- continual improvement, skill acquisition and learning,
+- cultivating value, function, and meaning
+- awareness of non-automatic perception and other perception snares
+- vigilance regarding system-collapse

 We can navigate heterogeneity. we can (not automatically) learn to perceive and navigate heterogeneous landscapes and propensities to hallucinate causality and sustainability of systems and productivity.